benders5e/benders5e/phb/classes/firebender.md

     [stealthy, cone AOE]
 </div>

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page

 ## Firebending Forms
+Most forms require you to roll to attack, adding your bending attack bonus.
+You do *not* add a bonus to the damage caused by forms.

-Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC (see "Fire Jab").
+Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC.

+All bonuses are defined at the beginning of the class description (see "Fire Jab").

 #### Flashbang
 *Cost: 1 chi*